 You can get an EIN by completing an online application on the IRS website.
 There is no filing fee.

 California imposes an $800 annual tax on typical SMLLCs (those not electing to be taxed as corporations).
-Be aware that there are special rules regarding payment of an SMLLC's tax for its first year in existence.
-In addition to the annual tax, California also imposes an annual fee on SMLLCs.
-Even though an SMLLC may be a disregarded entity for federal tax purposes, the SMLLC is considered a separate, taxable entity for California’s LLC tax and LLC fee and must report its income on a separate state tax return.
+In addition to the $800 minimum franchise tax you'll owe, California also imposes an annual fee on SMLLCs with high income.
+Even though an SMLLC may be a disregarded entity for federal tax purposes, the SMLLC is considered a separate, taxable entity for California's LLC tax and LLC fee and must report its income on a separate state tax return.
 The tax and fee are payable to the California Franchise Tax Board (FTB).
 For more information about the tax and fee, including guidance on which forms to use for your particular business, check the FTB website.

 Depending on what kind of business you're running and where it's located, you may need to obtain local or state business licenses for your SMLLC.
 Among other possibilities, these might include licenses related to: